Novacer/SubTite-add-subtitles-to-videos/README.md

 ![Latest Build Status](https://github.com/Novacer/SubTite-add-subtitles-to-videos/actions/workflows/main.yml/badge.svg?branch=master)

 **TLDR:** SubTite allows you to add subtitles and preview it immediately in the video player.
-The subtitles will be output as a separate SRT file.
+The subtitles can be output as a separate SRT file, or combined with the video.
 Existing SRT files can be imported and edited effortlessly.
 The subtitles can be positioned in 9 different locations along the video.
 Support for trimming video, adding images, and other video editing features coming soon!

 ## GUI Demo
 ![gui demo](https://user-images.githubusercontent.com/29148427/160031296-c35a7ef8-9d46-416b-850c-59f65d9b075c.gif)